 Enzymes in the wax worm saliva are responsible of PE oxidation and of breaking down the polymer within hours.
 They are capable to exert this strong effect in some still unknown fashion.

-These enzymes can be applied to plastic in a water solution and at room temperature, and in contact with PE cause the formation of degradation products such as ketones, among other compounds.
+These enzymes can be applied to plastic in a water solution and at room temperature: in contact with a LDPE bag they cause the formation of degradation products such as ketones, among other compounds.
 This new discovery opens up highways of potential applications in the field of plastic bioremediation via bio-recycling.